hendemic/zync/README.md

 ## Usage
 To use, build with cargo.
 Create config.yaml at ~/.config/zync/config.yaml, or run the first time without a config and it should create a sample config file for you and panic.
 Edit it with your MQTT and light settings and start the program again.

+## Current features
+- Connects to MQTT broker and sends messages to Z2M to control lights
+- Support for X11 Linux
+- Dynamic transition and brightness based on screen changes.
+Slow transition for colors close in distance; fast for big jumps.
+- Adaptive framerate.
+Config sets target for percent of thread time used for screen capture (e.g. 10fps = 100ms thread time.
+0.25 means 25ms capture time will throttle framerate).
+This gives the user some control over CPU thread usage and handles spikes in performance by throttling.

+## Roadmap
+- Wayland support via Pipewire.
+This may take awhile, but working on Linux Wayland is a key goal.
+- Exploring Windows + MacOS support, and capture card feed for Raspi + HDMI capture card feed for TV support.
+- User controls over aesthetics through abstractions or direct variables (e.g. "intensity: high" uses a preconfigured transition settings.
+The user could override them in the config).
+- CLI commands to start and stop, initialize a config, change settings
+- HomeAssistant trigger for sync.
+Use a toggle (or any automation) to start and exit the sync loop.

 #### Sample yaml file
 ```yaml